fagossa/kata-java-bank/README.md

 ### US 1

 ```
-In order to save money
+In order to save balance
 As a bank client
 I want to make a deposit in my account
 ```